medalcoder/alx-low_level_programming/README.md

-This is the beginning of C program
+This is not an empty file